treesess/desktop3dpc/vCP260102/readme.md

 ------------

-still testing stuff. but the news is, this version of toolhead is still my ideal plan. new toolhead is on the way.
+still testing stuff. but the news is, this version of toolhead is still not my ideal plan. new toolhead is on the way.